The Blow-Up

 The Blow-Up is a live album by the American band Television, released as The Blow Up on cassette in 1982.
 It was reissued in 1990 and again in 1999.
 The songs first appeared on a bootleg titled Arrow.

 Production

-Recorded at CBGB in 1978, the album was released four years after the band broke up.
+Recorded at CBGB or My Father's Place in 1978, the album was released four years after the band broke up.
 It contains covers of "Knockin' on Heaven's Door" and "Satisfaction".
 ROIR allegedly acquired the recording from the fan who had bootlegged the band's shows; The Blow-Ups sound quality is typical of a bootlegged recording.
 "Little Johnny Jewel" had previously only been issued as a single.